-Because the original resolution of SMAP soil moisture is ~0.4° while that of most predictor soil moisture products is 0.25°, the intra-annual variation analysis of RSSSM is performed at 0.5° resolution.
-We also exclude high-latitude areas (60°N~90°N) where the available data are limited due to frequent ice cover.
-Fourier functions can characterize intra-annual variation well (Brooks et al., 2012; Hermance et al., 2007).
-Therefore, for the remaining areas (60°S~60°N), based on a total of 36×16 (years) =576 data points, we fit the intra-annual cycle of soil moisture using the Fourier function, with the period fixed to 1 year (36 10-day periods).
+Because the original resolution of SMAP soil moisture is $\sim 0.4^{\circ}$ , while that of most predictor soil moisture products is 0.25°, the intra-annual variation analysis of RSSSM is performed at 0.5° resolution.
+We also exclude high-latitude areas (60-90° N) where the available data are limited due to frequent ice cover.
+Fourier functions can characterize intraannual variation well (Brooks et al., 2012; Hermance et al., 2007).
+Therefore, for the remaining areas (60° S-60° N), based on a total of $36 \times 16$ (years) = 576 data points, we fit the intra-annual cycle of soil moisture using the Fourier function, with the period fixed to 1 year (36 10 d periods).
 The number of terms is set to 1 unless the intra-annual cycle is obviously asymmetrical and can be much better characterized by a two-term Fourier function.
-Subsequently, the highest peak and lowest trough values of surface soil moisture as well as the corresponding locations in time (the ordinal of 10 days) are exported.
+Subsequently, the highest peak and lowest trough values of surface soil moisture as well as the corresponding locations in time (the ordinal of 10 d) are exported.

 The direct driving factor of the variation in surface soil moisture is precipitation, for which we adopted the GPM (Global Precipitation Measurement) IMERG (Integrated Multi-satellitE Retrievals for GPM) Precipitation V06 Final Run data (Huffman et al., 2019).
-Apart from a direct correlation analysis, we also explored the relationship between the intra-annual 410 cycles of precipitation and surface soil moisture using Fourier fitting (the derived fitting function is dropped if the adjusted R^2 is lower than 0.1), with the peak time difference in each 0.5° grid cell calculated (if both cycles have two peaks, the average locations of the two peaks are calculated).
-Because RSSSM indicates the average soil moisture condition during every 10-day period, we evaluate the surface soil moisture decline after 20 consecutive days (i.e., two adjacent 10-day periods) without effective precipitation to explore the impact of dry periods on surface soil moisture.
-Effective precipitation is calculated by 415 precipitation minus canopy interception, which is estimated by the modified Merriam canopy interception model (Kozak et al., 2010; Merriam, 1960).
-If the total effective precipitation within two consecutive 10-day periods (20 days) is less than a given threshold (initially set to 10 mm), we consider that the soil moisture change in the latter period compared to the previous period is mostly due to surface evaporation and percolation (capillary rise is negligible (McColl et al., 2017)); thus, it should be negative.
-Hence, for a 0.5° grid cell, if the number of negative values does not meet two times the number of positive 420 values, the precipitation threshold is reduced by 1 mm until that condition is satisfied.
-This loop is terminated when there are less than 36 available data points in dry periods (the maximal number of data points is 576), and then the grid cell is excluded from the analysis.
-In desert areas, the random noise of the surface soil moisture product can hide the signal of moisture changes, while in wet areas (e.g., rainforests), 20 days without effective precipitation seldom occurs, thus leading to no results over most areas.
-In the remaining areas, the intra-annual variation in the surface soil moisture loss during dry days can be fitted bythe Fourier function as well, which is then analyzed using the above methods.
+Apart from a direct correlation analysis, we also explored the relationship between the intra-annual cycles of precipitation and surface soil moisture using Fourier fitting (the derived fitting function is dropped if the adjusted $R^2$ is lower than 0.1), with the peak time difference in each 0.5° grid cell calculated (if both cycles have two peaks, the average locations of the two peaks are calculated).
+Because RSSSM indicates the average soil moisture condition during every 10 d period, we evaluate the surface soil moisture decline after 20 consecutive days (i.e. two adjacent 10 d periods) without effective precipitation to explore the impact of dry periods on surface soil moisture.
+Effective precipitation is calculated by precipitation minus canopy interception, which is estimated by the modified Merriam canopy interception model (Kozak et al., 2010; Merriam, 1960).
+If the total effective precipitation within two consecutive 10 d periods (20 d) is less than a given threshold (initially set to 10 mm), we consider the soil moisture change in the latter period compared to the previous period to be mostly due to surface evaporation and percolation (capillary rise is negligible; McColl et al., 2017); thus, it should be negative.
+Hence, for a 0.5° grid cell, if the number of negative values does not meet 2 times the number of positive values, the precipitation threshold is reduced by 1 mm until that condition is satisfied.
+This loop is terminated when there are fewer than 36 available data points in dry periods (the maximal number of data points is 576), and then the grid cell is excluded from the analysis.
+In desert areas, the random noise of the surface soil moisture product can hide the signal of moisture changes, while in wet areas (e.g. rainforests), 20 d without effective precipitation seldom occurs, thus leading to no results over most areas.
+In the remaining areas, the intra-annual variation in the surface soil moisture loss during dry days can be fitted by the Fourier function as well, which is then analysed using the above methods.